Create a Year of Colour account, and then securely authorise us to read your Instagram images.

-It’s made by me, Stef (@stef on Instagram and Twitter) a designer and software developer based in London, UK.
-I do this as a side project, so thank you for your patience if anything doesn't quite work perfectly!
+It’s made by me, Stef 👋 (@stef on Instagram and Twitter) a designer and software developer based in London, UK.
+I do this as a personal art project, so thank you for your patience if anything doesn't quite work perfectly!
+Thanks for being part of Year of Colour.

 First, you sign in with a social account (or make an email/password account).
 This is to abide by Facebook/Instagram's terms of service and in future will mean you can get reports for multiple instagram accounts.
 I use Google's Firebase Authentication service for the login system, which means that I have no way to see your passwords on these services, or do anything but see your profile ID / email.
 With this, when you sign in again you can see your reports, and if a report takes a long time then you will receive an email once it is complete.